FintechLabZ/SHRK-RoadMap/White Paper.md

 Fees are usually correlated with network congestion and transaction backlogs.
 The fee market in legacy chains can push the costs to as high as a few dollars.
-Due to the scaling ability,and low fees on Zilliqa’s chain, even allowing micro-payments to be processed fast and Efficiently.
+Due to the Scaling ability, Sharding and Low fees on Zilliqa’s chain, even allowing micro-payments to be processed fast and Efficiently.
+$SHRK is the Fastest & Safeiest Asset you can own.

 What about Security?
 Fear Nothing!!

 $SHRK runs on Zilliqa’s silicon smooth blockchain, that is actively working with Chainlink for an added security layer of security on top of the most secure blockchain.
-So
+So....
-$Shrk swims Fast and Ffficiently your sharks are safe.
+$Shrk swims Fast and Efficiently your sharks are safe.
 Your sharks are decentralized!

 $SHRK will swim in the wallets of the wealthiest